-The knock-on effects of damaged or collapsed sewers include flooding, pollution, foul odours and public health hazards.
-These are all situations which need to be rectified ASAP, but the sheer logistics of excavating and repairing large sections of sewer can make fixing the problem a real challenge.
+The knock-on effects of damaged or collapsed sewers include flooding, pollution, foul odors and public health hazards.
+These are all situations that need to be rectified ASAP, but the sheer logistics of excavating and repairing large sections of sewer can make fixing the problem a real challenge.

 What is trenchless sewer repair?

 Trenchless sewer (also known as no-dig or CIPP relining) involves inserting a liner impregnated with resin into the sewer.
 The liner is forced through the pipe using either water or air pressure, then the resin bonds to the inside of the pipe where it cures to create a pipe within a pipe and restore the integrity of the drain or sewer.

 For localised repairs to isolated defects or cracks, we may use short lengths of CIPP liner known as patches or point repairs, which are perfect for rehabilitating specific areas.
 Sometimes the patches are installed in sequence to create a longer repair.
 Either approach is as effective as the other, but we would always recommend the most cost-effective solution for each situation.

 Since each sewer renovation project is different, the method of repair will be dictated by the condition and type of pipe in question, along with various other factors, and all this, in turn, will dictate the costs involved.
 However, you will find that we always make sure the costs and proposed work match your needs and your budget.